jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And now, clock time!
 (After a break.)
 Aside: I am so very glad for the "example" functionality built into `cargo`.
 It makes it so much easier to demonstrate how to use the crate.

 "Good" old overflow error!
 At least I eventually figured it out.
 And I didn't have to look at the hints in the book at all!
 Let's clean up some of these magic numbers and questionable type conversions.

+And _finally_, time to work on ray-sphere intersections!
+(But only after a walk break.)